iLashley/Multi-Agent-Auto-Coder/README.md

 ---

-## Examples
+## Example Tasks (Simple)

-### Generate a Code Project:

-> "Create a project that logs Fibonacci numbers to a file."
+- Create a project that calculates and logs Fibonacci numbers up to 100.

-### Future Ideas:

-- Write a market research summary on AI regulations in Europe
-- Draft an academic paper in LaTeX
+- Create a webscraper
+- Make an audio file converter that converts mp3 to wav

 ---

 ## Roadmap

-- [ ] CLI Tooling with agents
+- [ ] Command-line improvements
-- [x] Dry-run / cleanup flags
+- [x] Dry-run and cleanup flags
-- [ ] Self-updating toolchain
+- [ ] Self-updating agent toolchain
 - [ ] Integrated memory (local or vector-based)
-- [ ] Web UI (Gradio / Textual)
+- [ ] Optional web interface (Gradio, Textual)

 ---

+Open to feedback, contributions, and ideas.
 ```